 Nadirashvili's conjecture was motivated by the question of Yau, who conjectured that if $M$ is a compact $C^\infty$-smooth Riemannian manifold with no boundary, then there exist $c,C>0$, depending on $M$ only, such that the Laplace eigenfunctions $\varphi_\lambda$ on $M$ ($\varphi_\lambda$ corresponds to the eigenvalue $\lambda$) satisfy

-The lower bound for Yau's conjecture in dimension $2$, which is not difficult, was proved by Brunning and also by Yau.
+The lower bound for Yau's conjecture in dimension $2$, which is not difficult, was proved by Br\"uning and also by Yau.
 In dimension $n\geq 3$ the lower bound for Yau's conjecture follows now from Theorem \ref{Yau}.

 For the case of real-analytic metrics the Yau conjecture was proved by Donnelly and Fefferman \cite{DF}.
 Theorem \ref{Yau} and Theorem \ref{Nad} do not follow from the Donnelly-Fefferman argument and are new in the case $M=\mathbb{R}^n$, $n\geq 3$, endowed with the standard Euclidean metric.
 Roughly speaking, Nadirashvili's conjecture implies the lower bound for Yau's conjecture and gives an additional information on small scales.
-The fact that metric is real analytic seems to be of no help for the question of Nadirashvili, but it was exploited by Donnelly and Fefferman to establish lower and upper bounds for Yau's conjecture.
+The assumption of real analyticity of the metric seems to be of no help for the question of Nadirashvili, but it was exploited by Donnelly and Fefferman to establish the lower and upper bounds in Yau's conjecture.

 Concerning the upper bounds for Yau's conjecture without real-analyticity assumptions, Donnelly and Fefferman (\cite{DF1}) proved that in dimension $n=2$ the following estimate holds